Python module

 Raises:

-putscript(source: str | IO, target: str, backup: int | None = None)[source]
+putscript(source: bytes | str | IO, target: str, backups: int | None = None)[source]

 Upload source to the server as target.